CrankOne/hep-soft/README.md

 1. _Binfarm_ is a bootrstrap image for subsequent builds.
 2. Subject images are base layers for containers producing the binary packages.
-Define use flags for pre-built packages located on public repo.
+Defines basic configuration for pre-built packages located on public repo.
 It is not supposed to be published on any registry.
 3. Custom image may be then quickly assembled by user or uploaded to registry, just like in case of ordinary binary package-based distro... but with much more impressive customization possibilities!